cchopin/zkill_batch/README.md

 ## Error Handling

-The script includes robust error handling for:
+The application includes comprehensive error handling for:
 - API connection issues
-- Rate limiting
+- Rate limiting with intelligent backoff
 - Database connection problems
 - Data parsing errors
+- Missing or invalid data

+## Logging

+Logs are stored in the `logs/` directory and contain detailed information about:
+- Script execution status
+- API requests and responses
+- Database operations
+- Error conditions and handling

 ## Contributing